JWalshe86/Nags-With-Notions/README.md

 ## Relevant information section

 This will allow viewers to obtain key information such as the location, contact and opening times.
-The company logo will be presented here also
+The company logo will be presented here also.
+The code behind this section was heavily reliant on the Love Running Club ethos section in the Code Institute tutorial.

 ## Footer